thetechwritershub/Technical-Writing-Glossary/docs/Software/overview.md

 # Software Development

 Software development involves the processes, tools, and architectures used to build applications.
 This section covers fundamental software development concepts, methodologies, frameworks and practices.
-These entries help bridge the gap between developers and technical writers.
+These entries help bridge the gap between developers and technical writers, enabling better documentation of software systems.

 ## Terms in this Category